audumnv/weather-app/README.md

 ## Deployment

-The quiz can be found at:
+The weather app can be found at: https://sad-brahmagupta-83fa13.netlify.app/
-https://sad-brahmagupta-83fa13.netlify.app/

 ## Technologies Used